-The haiku I am using is drawn from the Kindle edition of “The Classic Tradition of Haiku” An Anthology” by Faubion Bowers, who edited and annotated the collection.
+The haiku I am using is drawn from the Kindle edition of “The Classic Tradition of Haiku” by Faubion Bowers, who edited and annotated the collection.
 Mr. Bowers notably served as Douglas MacArthur’s personal translator during the Allied occupation of Japan.
 The haiku that I will discuss in this article was translated by Janice Brown, who was a professor of Japanese at the University of Alberta.
 Because I can neither read nor speak Japanese, I cannot compare Ms. Brown’s translation and Mr. Bowers’s commentary to the original text.
-I can say, however, that all of the translations in the haiku collection read quite well in English, and Mr. Bowers’s notes on many add valuable context for readers.
+I can say, however, that all of the translations in the haiku collection read quite well in English, and Mr. Bowers’s notes on the poems add valuable context for readers.

 Kaga no Chiyo’s on Autumn and Unrequited Love